juanjosevega99/technical-test-torre/README.md

 ![](/src/assets/static/demo-2.png)

 ### Notes
-If you want to learn all about markdown i recommend you visit the site [markdown.es](https://markdown.es/sintaxis-markdown/)
+At this point, things and logic are missing, you decide if you want to build a job that satisfies everyone.

+**I never stop learning to build the best product for Torre**